KRRVU/sparql-playground/README.md

-This is a trimmed down version of the original Palground (see below).
+This is a trimmed down version of the original Playground (see below).
 This trimmed down version was used for a course.

 run using ./startBADS